dylanaubrey/repodog/packages/build-references/README.md

 The command iterates through each package in a monorepo and adds the `references` objects into each package's `tsconfig.json` based on the "internal" dependencies in a package's `package.json`.

+The command can be configured through the `repodog.config.js` configuration file.

 ```json
 // package.json
 {